 Standard 4.1 Staffing arra Staffing arrangements enhance children's learning and development.
 Organisation of educators Element 4.1.1 The organisation of educators across the service supports children's learning and development.
 Continuity of staff Element 4.1.2 Every effort is made for children to experience continuity of educators at the service.
-Management, educators and staff are collaborative, respectful and ethical.
-Standard 4.2 Managemen nt, educators and staff are collaborative, respectful and ethical.
-Standard 4.2 Professional collaboration Management Element 4.2.1 Management, educators and staff are collaborative, respectful and ethical.
+Standard 4.2 Managemer nt, educators and staff are collaborative, respectful and ethical.
+Standard 4.2 Professional collaboration Managemer Element 4.2.1 Management, educators and staff are collaborative, respectful and ethical.
 Management, educators and staff work with mutual respect and collaboratively, and challenge and learn from each other, recognising each other's strengths and skills.